THE ULTIMATE

 Travel Insurance

 Travel doesn't always go as planned!
-That's part of the adventure, and it's also the reason we require all of our adventurers to have a travel insurance plan that includes medical coverage and emergency medical evacuation.
-We HIGHLY recommend purchasing a travel insurance plan ASAP to cover you financially with any costs that can come up like trip interruption or cancellation due to unforeseen circumstances.
+That's part of the adventure, and it's also the reason we require all of our adventurers to have travel insurance plan that includes medical coverage and emergency medical evacuation.
+We HIGHLY recommend purchasing a plan ASAP to cover you financially with any costs that can come up like trip interruption or cancellation due to unforeseen circumstances.
 The IMG LX plan is one option that offers excellent medical and evacuation coverage, has no altitude restrictions, and offers cancel for any reason but do your research before purchasing a plan to make sure it works for you and your situation!

 The Salkantay trek to Machu Picchu can be undertaken year round, but we highly recommend the drier months of March-November (the rainy season is typically December-February).
 Temps throughout the year follow a fairly consistent pattern: days are warm (highs in the 70s F/20s C) and chilly at night through the early morning (lows in the 20s to 40s F/-6 to 4 C).
 As you'd expect, the temperatures get cooler as you ascend to high elevation, and warmer and more humid at the lower altitudes in the Andean rainforest.

-PACKING TIPS FOR OFF THE MOUNTAIN
+PACKING TIPS FOR OFF THE TRAIL